daronphang/coding_resources/javascript/call_apply_bind.md

 ## Bind:
 Creates a new function that has this keyword set to the provided value.
+Sets this value now and allows to execute function in future.

 ```javascript
 var pokemon = {